sanchitdogra5/Dynamic-Carousel-Animation/README.md

 - Special thanks to the creators of GSAP for providing a powerful animation library.
 - The project is developed solely for educational and demonstration purposes.

+---

+**Note:**

+If you use this code or find it helpful, I would appreciate if you could send me an email at sanchitdogra5@gmail.com, sharing how you utilized it.
+I would love to know about your project and how this code contributed to it.